 Teens have their own hang-out areas (open until 2 a.m.), and their program has been divided (sensibly) into two age groups: 12-14 and 15-17.
 Navigator offers a wide range of activities, such as teen parties with music and buffets, movie night in your PJs, video games, teens-only ice skating, dance challenges, capture the flag tourneys and more.
 Optix is the teen night club, complete with dance floor, flat-screen televisions and bar for sodas and other nonalcoholic drinks.
 An unlimited soda package for passengers younger than 18 is $28 for a seven-night cruise.

 Beyond this, teens also have The Living Room, a place to hang out during the day with games, books, TV, futuristic furniture and an Internet cafe with seven stations.
 It's so cool the counselors often have to politely chase away adults.
 A large video arcade is nearby and so is Johnny Rockets to satisfy the teen appetite for fast food.

 Generally, activities at Adventure Ocean cease during lunch and dinner times, but there is the occasional organized meal outing (to Johnny Rocket's, for instance).
 The complimentary My Family Time Dining program lets kids finish dinner in the main dining room in 45 minutes, then get escorted by Adventure Ocean counselors back to the kids' club to play (letting Mom and Dad enjoy a more leisurely meal).
 This service is available for first seating for kids ages 3 to 11.

-Late-night group babysitting in the kids' areas (for ages 3 to 11) is available from 10 p.m. to 2 a.m. for $5 per hour, per child.
-In-room babysitting for kids over the age of 1 costs $10 to $15 per hour and requires a 24-hour advance reservation.
+Late-night group babysitting in the kids' areas (for ages 3 to 11) is available from 10 p.m. to 2 a.m. for $7 per hour, per child.
+In-room babysitting for kids 12 months and older costs $19 per hour (a two-hour minimum) for up to four children and requires a 24-hour advance reservation.